-Phosphorus deficiency causes economic loss for cattle by reducing the ability to withstand drought, reducing fertility and stunting the development of young stock, it also causes decreased production and deaths from secondary conditions such as Botulism and Osteomalacia.
-Signs of P deficiency are summarised by Hungerford (1990) as:
+Phosphorus deficiency causes an economic loss for cattle by reducing the ability to withstand drought, reducing fertility and stunting the development of young stock, it also causes decreased production and deaths from secondary conditions such as Botulism and Osteomalacia.
+Signs of phosphorus deficiency are summarised by Hungerford (1990) as:

 - Demineralisation of bone, un-thriftiness, fragile skeleton, fractures, lameness;

 - Poor appetite, poor feed conversion, poor growth

 - Poor fertility, reproductive failure, reduced milk yield;

 - Dull, dry hair coats and listless behaviour